HasanMdKamrul/mastering-ai-app/README.md

 - I have also included a find button, which will redirect you to the find route where you will find a map to get to us and a mailing platform to talk to us.
 - React lazy load and suspance implemented to give the user a better exprerience which the big chunk of data load from the api.
 - You can find the courses according to their categories in the courses page.
+- In the password section you'll get an eye icon to show or hide your password by clicking.
+- You can reset your password as well if you forgot

 ## What is used to build this web-site (Technologies)?